 BACCM (Business Analysis Core Concept Model)

-The BACCM, defined by IIBA (International Institute of Business Analysis) and laid out in BABOK (Business Analysis Body of Knowledge) v.3Opens in a new tab., defines six fundamental business analysis concepts: Change, Need, Solution, Stakeholder, Value, and Context.
+The BACCM, defined by IIBA (International Institute of Business Analysis) and laid out in BABOK (Business Analysis Body of Knowledge) v.3, defines six fundamental business analysis concepts: Change, Need, Solution, Stakeholder, Value, and Context.
 Altogether they provide a conceptual system that serves as a framework for business analysis practice.
 They describe everything that comprises business analysis and present a powerful tool for understanding any change that is taking place within a certain organisation.

 The BACCM defines the field of business analysis, enables the communication between all of the interested sides, helps determine and evaluate relationships between core concepts, and provides tools for interpretation of the impact and results of applied business analysis methods.